weaviate/weaviate/docs/en/use/graphql_local.md

   - `LessThan`
   - `LessThanEqual`
 - `Operands`: Is a list of filter objects of this same structure
-- `Path`: Is a list of strings indicating the path from `Things` or `Actions` to the specific property name
+- `Path`: Is a list of strings indicating the property name of the class.
+If the property is a cross reference, the path of that should be followed to the property of the cross reference should be specified as a list of strings.
 - `ValueInt`: The integer value where the `Path`'s last property name should be compared to
 - `ValueBoolean`: The boolean value that the `Path`'s last property name should be compared to
 - `ValueString`: The string value that the `Path`'s last property name should be compared to